hakonmh/NYT-Sentiment-Index/README.md

 a 100-day exponential moving average, and subsequently detrending it by subtracting a 10-year simple moving average.
-This technique allows for the normalization of any potential fluctuations that could be attributed to evolving journalistic behaviors (e.g., the increasing prominence of negative news of all forms in the social media era).
+This technique allows for the normalization of any potential fluctuations that could be attributed to evolving journalistic behaviors (e.g., the increasing prominence of negative news of all forms in the social media era), without compromising the index’s ability to capture sentiment throughout a business cycle.

 ### Models